-Ironically it was this policy that led to Moore's eventual purchase of Hendy Iron Works located in Sunnyvale.
-He paid a visit to the owners of Hendy to quiet their concerns.
-It was then that he saw Hendys vast untapped potential.
-During his ownership (1940 through 1947) a record breaking 754 Liberty Ship Triple Expansion EC-2 Engines were produced at a rate of one every 40.8 hours.
+Ironically, it was this policy that led to Moore's eventual purchase of Hendy Iron Works located in Sunnyvale, CA. He paid a visit to the owners of Hendy to quiet their concerns.
+It was then that he saw Hendy's vast untapped potential.
+During his ownership (1940-47) a record-breaking 754 Liberty Ship Triple Expansion EC-2 Engines were produced at a rate of one every 40.8 hours.

-The 1940's Historical Reenactment above will take you back to the day when the 400th Liberty Ship Engine was produced.
-Enjoy!
+The 1940's Historical Reenactment below will take you back to the day when the 400th Liberty Ship Engine was produced.

 The Iron Man of Hendy >> Charles E Moore